selimsahnoun/Real-Estate-Token-Exchange-Fullstack/tests_explication.md

 - Check if not an owner tries to end sale and expect a revert
 - Check if owner recieves remaining tokens

+## :page_with_curl: ReceiverRent Contract:

+### Allows users to credit the contract with Ethers:

+- check if it emits the correct event
+- check if it receives Ethers

+### Allows user to hash messages :

+- check if it returns a diffrent hash for a different message

+### Allows user to claim rent :

+- check if it returns the claimed amount of ethers
+- check if it declines claim if nonce already used
+- check if it declines claim if the signature is not from admin